puppetlabs/puppet-docs/source/guides/puppetlabs_package_repositories.markdown

 This page explains how to enable these repositories on their supported operating systems.

-Our repositories will be maintained for the life of the corresponding operating system and available for one month after their end of life date.
+Our repositories will be maintained for the life of the corresponding operating system and available for one month after their end-of-life date.

-##Using Puppet Collections
+## Using Puppet Collections

 Puppet Collections are numbered with integers, beginning with PC1.
 The higher the integer, the newer the collection.

 ### Yum-based Systems

-The [yum.puppetlabs.com][yum] repository supports the following versions of RHEL and derivatives:
+The [yum.puppetlabs.com](https://yum.puppetlabs.com) repository supports the following versions of RHEL and derivatives:

 {% include pup40_platforms_redhat_like.markdown %}

-{% include pup40_platforms_fedora_like.markdown %}
+{% include pup40_platforms_fedora.markdown %}

 To enable the repository, run the command below that corresponds to your OS version: